MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P14-Congratulations!/content.md

 slug: congratulations
 ---

 Congratulations!
-You have built your first functioning iOS app! =]
+You have built Make School Notes!

-Throughout this tutorial you have learned how to:
+During this tutorial you have learned how to:

 * Display lists of information using table views
 * Create custom table view cells in Interface Builder
 * Create new view controllers
-* Setup navigation controllers
+* Set up navigation controllers
 * Use segues to transition between view controllers
-* Trigger user initiated actions using bar button items
+* Trigger user-initiated actions using bar button items
 * Create appropriate data models
 * Pass data between view controllers
 * Program the functionality to add, display, modify, and delete notes
 * Connect app interface to app logic
-* Locally store information using the Realm framework
+* Persist data using the Realm framework
 * Create static helper methods
 * Modify existing code to integrate data persistence

-You now know the basics of iOS app development and are ready to move onto the advanced iOS tutorial, Makestagram!
+You now know the basics of iOS app development and are ready to move on to the more advanced iOS tutorials!